UI5/renovate-config/README.md

 ## Sample

-See https://github.com/SAP/openui5-sample-app for a live demo of `UI5 Renovate Preset`.
+See https://github.com/SAP/openui5-sample-app for a live demo of `UI5 Renovate Preset Config`.

 ## Further Information